 The Community offers three types of resident contracts (Plan A, Plan B and Plan C) with regard to the onetime entrance fee paid in addition to the monthly service fees.
-Under Plan A agreements, residents or their estates receive a refund equal to their entrance fee less a 10% cancellation fee and less 1.5% of their entrance fees for each month of residency.
-If the resident leaves within five years or expires within one year of establishing residency, the Community's responsibility is deemed fulfilled and no refund is given.
-Plan A entrance fees are recorded as deferred revenue in the consolidated statement of financial position, which is being amortized over the estimated remaining life expectancy of each resident.
+Under Plan A agreements, residents or their estates receive a refund equal to their entrance fee less a 10% cancellation fee and less 1.5% of their entrance fees for each month of residency if the resident leaves after five years or expires after one year of establishing residency.
+Plan A entrance fees are recorded as deferred revenue in the consolidated statements of financial position, which is being amortized over the estimated remaining life expectancy of each resident.